imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 opts = {
-  page: 1, # Integer | Fetch specified results page
+  page: 1, # Integer | Fetch specified results page.
-  limit: 10, # Integer | How many results to return
+  limit: 10, # Integer | The number of results per page.
   last_id: 56 # Integer | Filter results by ID, selecting all values lesser than the specified ID.
 Note that \\'page\\' parameter is ignored when \\'lastId\\' is specified
 }